 “40 times I tried to cross border.
 I live in Bosnia for 2 years”

-The respondent and his group started their journey from the center of Bihac, Bosnia on Tuesday the 4th of May at around 8:00 PM.
-They walked until they reached the feet of one of the mountains that form the border between Croatia and Bosnia, and then crossed the mountain into Croatia.
-After arriving at road 1 in Croatia, they crossed it, walked a few minutes, and set up a little camp to rest for a few hours.
+The respondent recounted how he and the group he was with began their journey from the center of Bihac, Bosnia on Tuesday the 4th of May at around 20:00.
+They reportedly walked until they reached the bottom of one of the mountains along the border between Croatia and Bosnia, and then crossed the mountain into Croatia.
+The respondent described how after arriving at road one in Croatia, they crossed it and walked a few more minutes, until the decided to set up a little camp and rest for a few hours.

 “No, this police not beat me, because this police maybe little good officers.
 They were not bad officers… Some officers bad, some officers put iron rod in arm, head, leg, make it broken, then you can’t go game for months”